sushantsikka/Comments-using-Dw/README.md

 ##### This article explains how to create a web application for user comments using PHP.

 Adobe Dreamweaver is a web development IDE by Adobe Systems.
 It is available for macOS and Windows.
+I wrote this article to illustrate how Adobe Dw can be used to quickly and efficiently develop web apps and its support for PHP.
+Read this to learn how to setup a PHP development environment http://www.adobe.com/devnet/archive/dreamweaver/articles/setup_php.html.

 ----